 The second Mayor Daley’s 21 years in office provides a more direct historical antecedent to today’s massive mega-developments.
 By the 1960s, suburbanization and the rise of TV culture meant that the Loop emptied out by 6pm.
 So the Daley Administration orchestrated residential redevelopments of old industrial spaces in and around the Loop.

 The first neighborhood that City Hall redeveloped was the South Loop.
 Long a warren of factories, warehouses, and train depots, the South Loop offered a wealth of real estate which was suddenly available when the train lines went belly up.
 Station closures left hundreds of acres of empty train yards in the South Loop.
 The first mega-development to swoop in on this territory was Dearborn Park.
 The residential development stretches for a mile south of the rehabbed station, plopping an enormous amount of housing stock into an area which hadn’t seen it in over a century.
-We visit the area on our Chicago Highlights: Detour 101 for private groups.
+We can visit the area on our private tours of downtown.

 Similar residential or mixed-use redevelopments of old train yards soon sprang into action around downtown.
 Sale of air rights turned the old Illinois Central depot just east of Michigan Avenue into the Illinois Center and Lakeshore East.
 The Grand Central and Van Buren train yards had patchwork developments, most notably River City and the Roosevelt Collection.
 River North’s old harbor district, east of Michigan Avenue on the north bank, became Cityfront Center.
 The ground of Central Station, just west of Museum Campus and south of Grant Park, into a new neighborhood of highrises and lofts named Central Station.
 Mayor Daley even moved into a condo there in the early 90s.
-Our guests see almost all of these developments on the Chicago Highlights: Detour 101 or the Neighborhoods and Cultural Diversity South Side Tours for private groups.
+Our guests see almost all of these developments on our private tours of downtown or Chicago neighborhoods.

 Rebuilding in the Heart of the Loop